Data Storytelling: the intersection of numbers and narrative

 This approach is increasingly essential because the science of corporate storytelling has evolved beyond merely generating buzz and sentiment to actually motivating behavioral change.
 What’s more, a new approach to marketing analytics called “explanatory analytics” is what makes this evolution possible.

-Storytelling is central to the human experience
+Storytelling and narrative are central to the human experience

 Humans discovered long ago that stories are the best way to teach, persuade or entertain.
 Aesop’s fables, morality plays, world mythologies — all convey deep and complex meaning through narrative.
 And, as Joseph Campbell explores in his books, “The Hero with a Thousand Faces” and “The Power of Myth,” those stories follow a universal pattern, which he termed the “Hero’s Journey.”